 When you are assigned to write a précis, here are some important elements that must feature in your paper:

-précis writing is important as it helps the writer discriminate between what is regarded as useful and that which is never useful.
-It is a comprehension exercise that allows the writer to present the gist of a passage in their own words
+précis writing is important as it helps the writer discriminate between what is regarded as useful and what is never.
+It is a comprehension exercise that allows the writer to present the gist of a passage in their own words.

 Remember, a rhetorical précis demonstrates that you have mastered the art of writing.
-It equally demonstrates that you are able to express your thoughts cogently and intelligibly.
-Therefore, you must uphold high levels of clarity, correctness, objectivity, conciseness, and coherence.
+It equally demonstrates that you can express your thoughts cogently and intelligibly.
+Therefore, you must uphold high clarity, correctness, objectivity, conciseness, and coherence.

-Even though a critical or rhetorical précis is not an essay such as argumentative or expository essays, it follows the same structure.
+Even though a critical or rhetorical précis is not an essay such as an argumentative or expository essay, it follows the same structure.

 A précis has an introduction, body paragraphs, and conclusion.

-The introduction is usually a sentence with the author's name, the title of the original piece, date of publishing, and thesis statement of the author.
+The introduction is usually a sentence with the author's name, the title of the original piece, the date of publishing, and the author's thesis statement.
 You can use verbs such as argues, explains, proves, expands the argument, demonstrates, etc.

 Some writing experts and professors have suggested that you can start off your précis with a hook and then restate the thesis of the author of the original piece.

-Each of the body paragraphs of your précis should explain different parts of the original piece.
+Each body paragraph of your précis should explain different parts of the original piece.
 Focus on the ideas, purpose, and evidence presented by the author.

 The conclusion of your précis should restate the main idea.
 It should have a summary of everything and avoid making any personal judgments on the original piece.